Jenny Chuasiriporn

-Jenny Chuasiriporn (born Wanalee Chuasiriporn; July 9, 1977) is a former American professional golfer who finished second at the 1998 U.S. Women's Open.
+Jenny Chuasiriporn (born Wanalee Chuasiriporn; July 9, 1977) is an American former professional golfer who finished second at the 1998 U.S. Women's Open.
 Born in Baltimore, Maryland, her parents were from Thailand.

 1998 U.S. Open

 After four rounds of play Chuasiriporn, playing as an amateur, was tied with Se Ri Pak for first place.
 With her brother Joey as her caddy, she sank a 40 ft birdie putt on the 72nd green on Sunday to gain a spot in the playoff.